 What is the Dark Web?

-The first question many people ask is, “what is the dark web?”
-People often confused it with the deep web, which has a different meaning.
+The first question many ask is, “What is the dark web?”
+People often confuse it with the deep web, which has a different meaning.

 The Deep Web

-The deep web refers to a huge number of websites that average users don’t see or are unable to find.
+The deep web refers to many websites that average users don’t see or cannot find.
 There is nothing inherently illegal or immoral about these sites.
 The reason they’re called the deep web?
 Simply put, search engines don’t index them like mainstream websites.
-You won’t be able to find any deep web sites by searching for something on Google.
+You won’t be able to find any deep websites by searching for something on Google.

 The Dark Web

-The dark web is a term that described websites intentionally hidden from prying eyes.
+The dark web is a term that describes websites intentionally hidden from prying eyes.
 Webmasters create these sites to prevent their users from being tracked for various reasons.
 Journalists and activists sometimes use these sites to protect their anonymity.
-However, criminals also use darknet websites and forums for activities ranging from drug purchasing to the selling of sensitive personal information.
+However, criminals also use darknet websites and forums for activities ranging from drug purchasing to selling sensitive personal information.

 Why Do Criminals Use the Dark Web?

-The dark web can only be accessed by using a service such as Tor.
-This special browser bounces the user’s internet connection through many different relays that make it nearly impossible to track them directly.
+The dark web can only be accessed using a service such as Tor.
+This special browser bounces the user’s internet connection through many relays, making it nearly impossible to track them directly.